RTEMS/rtems-docs/develenv/directory.rst

 directory) source code files are separated into distinct directory trees.

 The following is a description of each of the subdirectories under ``cpukit/``:

-``${RTEMS_ROOT}/cpukit/aclocal/``
-    This directory contains the custom M4 macros which are available to the various GNU autoconf ``configure.ac`` scripts throughout the CPU Kit portion of the RTEMS source tree.
-GNU autoconf interprets ``configure.ac`` files to produce the ``configure`` files used to tailor RTEMS build for a particular host and target environment.
-The contents of this directory will not be discussed further in this document.

-``${RTEMS_ROOT}/cpukit/automake/``
-    This directory contains files which are "Makefile fragments."
-They are included as required by the various ``Makefile.am`` files throughout the CPU Kit portion of the RTEMS source tree.

 ``${RTEMS_ROOT}/cpukit/ftpd/``
     This directory contains the RTEMS ftpd server.